 Valentine Lake Trail is a 9.7 mile lightly trafficked out and back trail located near Mammoth Lakes, California that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from June until November.
+The trail offers a number of activity options and is best used from June until November.
 Dogs and horses are also able to use this trail.

 This review begins at Sherwin Lake Trailhead.
 According to Mammoth Trails, the trailhead for Valentine Lake begins east of Sherwin Creek Campground near the Laurel ohv trails.